GR-Uconn-coding-bootcamp-projects/Top-Major-Airline-Tracking-App_Group2/README.md

 - Utilized topics to complete this assignment include HTML, CSS, and JavaScript.
 This project showcases all of the knowledge learned in the UConn Coding Bootcamp Cohort as to date.

-- User Story: AS A traveler, I WANT to receive route information for the top five major airlines that includes flight status, destination details and weather information
+- User Story: AS A traveler, I WANT to receive route information for the top five major airlines that includes flight status, destination details and weather information, SO THAT I can easily track flight details

 The following screenshot shows the web application's appearance and functionality of the Top Major Airline Tracking App :